aelzenaar/bella/examples/README.md

  - [beads.py](beads.py) -- draw limit sets of bead groups along arbitrary polygonal paths.
  - [atom.py](atom.py) -- draw the limit set of an approximation of Accola's atom group (an infinitely generated group).
  - [zarrow.py](zarrow.py) -- draw the limit set of Zarrow's non-classical Schottky group (this group is not Fuchsian but does preserve $\mathbb{R}$).
- - [peripheral_splittings.py](peripheral_splittings.py) -- produce a list of decompositions of Farey words into products of parabolics.
  - [accidental_parabolic.py](accidental_parabolic.py) -- draw the limit set of a B-group with an accidental parabolic.
  - [riley_slice_cusps.py](riley_slice_cusps.py) -- produce cusp points on the Riley slice corresponding to various irrational numbers.
  - [cusp_groups.py](cusp_groups.py) -- plot the limit sets of some cusp groups.